julien-boudry/ChoubAttack---StarRouenz/README.md

 Star-Rouenz---Choub'Attack_API
 ======================

-API use by www.star-rouenz.fr/choub-attack/ game for ranking, stats and many things.
+API use by www.star-rouenz.fr/choub-attack/ game for ranking, stats and many things like coffee.